nobodyzxc/MineSweeper/solver/series/README.md

 The code is very naive.

-Because I just start learning coding for half year when I made the solver.
+Because I just started learning coding for half year when I made the solver.

 Wait to rebuid it.